mozancetin/LoL-Match-Accepter-and-Lane-Picker/README.md

 # Requirements/Gerekenler

-1. Botu kullanmak için bilgisayarınızda python 3 ve `pyautogui` modülünün yüklü olması gerekir.
+1. Botu kullanmak için bilgisayarınızda python 3 ve `pyautogui` ve `python-imageseach-drov0`  modülünün yüklü olması gerekir.

-    To use the bot, python 3 and `pyautogui` modules must be installed on your computer.
+    To use the bot, python 3 , `pyautogui` and `python-imageseach-drov0` modules must be installed on your computer.

 <br/>

-2. Eğer pip kuruluysa cmd ekranına `pip install pyautogui` yazarak indirebilirsiniz.
+2. Eğer pip kuruluysa cmd ekranına `pip install pyautogui` ve `pip install python-imageseach-drov0` yazarak indirebilirsiniz.

-    If pip is installed, you can download it by typing `pip install pyautogui` on cmd screen.
+    If pip is installed, you can download it by typing `pip install pyautogui` and `pip install python-imageseach-drov0`  on cmd screen.

 <br/>